MhdMartini/smart-cabinet/README.md

 0- Complete Design of the Cabinet's Software functionality and the way it is interfaced with

-1- Complete online/offline functionality of the Cabinet
+1- Complete online/offline functionality of the Cabinet.
+(Usability, Availability, Resilience, Reliability)

-2- Exceptional software performance:
+2- Exceptional software performance (Responsiveness, Usability):

 .    a - Multi-threaded online API calls